haxys/MTGA-Decks/Notes/deckbuilding.md

 3. **Record Game Outcomes:** Keep a log of each game, noting the outcome, key moments, and any issues that arose.
 4. **Identify Common Threats:** Pay attention to common threats and strategies used by your opponents.
 Adjust your deck to better handle these challenges.
 5. **Evaluate Effective Cards:** Note which cards consistently perform well and which ones struggle.
 Consider replacing underperforming cards with more effective alternatives.
 6. **Refine Overall Strategy:** Evaluate the effectiveness of your overall strategy.
-Are you achieving your intended goals?
+Are you achieving your goals?
 Do you need to make significant changes to improve your deck’s performance?

 ### Iterative Testing and Feedback